appsinacup/godot-rapier-physics/README.md

 # Implementation Progress

 This plugin is still being developed.
 See the [Implementation Progress](https://godot.rapier.rs/docs/progress/) to get an idea of what status it is in and what features it has.

+# Limitations

+- Pin Softness is not supported
+- Double builds are disabled for now (until salva supports double builds)
+- No support for asymetric collisions (eg. object 1 hitting object 2 but object 2 not hitting object 1).
+This is the exact check rapier does: `(A.layer & B.mask) != 0 || (B.layer & A.mask) != 0`